-- Weapons/dangerous instruments such as any firearm, gravity switchblade, or knife of any kind, cane sword, metal knuckles, light or laser pointers, shock devices, pepper spray, box cutter, chukka sticks, slingshot, razor, stiletto, explosive substance or incendiary device, any gun including but not limited to a rifle, shotgun, handgun, imitation handgun, BB gun, dart gun, paint ball gun or pellet gun. - 2.
-Tobacco products (including electric cigarettes and smokeless paraphernalia), lighters, or matches. - 3.
+- 1. Weapons/dangerous instruments such as any firearm, gravity switchblade, or knife of any kind, cane sword, metal knuckles, light or laser pointers, shock devices, pepper spray, box cutter, chukka sticks, slingshot, razor, stiletto, explosive substance or incendiary device, any gun including but not limited to a rifle, shotgun, handgun, imitation handgun, BB gun, dart gun, paint ball gun or pellet gun. - 2.
+Tobacco products, lighters, or matches. - 3.
 Fireworks of any kind. - 4.
 Ammunition of any kind. - 5.
 Any item which is considered to be illegal by the penal law of the State of New York. - 6.
 Any item which a member of the staff may consider dangerous.